wp-plugins/cpt-bootstrap-carousel/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.5 =
+* Added new Settings page.
+Means less shortcode attributes, more user friendly
+* Added i18n functions so that the plugin can be translated
+* Fix: Bug where featured images were shown on all post types.
+Noticed by @grahamharper

 = 1.4 =
 * Fix: Bug limited carousel to only 10 images.
 Now displays all images.